 He took another volume.
 It was on a higher plane; it was meant for high schools.
 Musset occupied three pages, and Victor Duray thirty, Lamartine seven pages and Thiers almost forty.
-The whole of the Cid was included-or almost the whole:--(ten monologues of Don Diegue and Rodrigue had been suppressed because they were too long.)-Lanfrey exalted Prussia against Napoleon I and so he had not been cut down; he alone occupied more space than all the great classics of the eighteenth century.
-Copious narrations of the French defeats of 1870 had been extracted from La Debacle of Zola.
-Neither Montaigne, nor La Rochefoucauld, nor La Bruyere, nor Diderot, nor Stendhal, nor Balzac, nor Flaubert appeared.
+The whole of the Cid was included--or almost the whole:---(ten monologues of Don DiŁgue and Rodrigue had been suppressed because they were too long.)--Lanfrey exalted Prussia against Napoleon I and so he had not been cut down; he alone occupied more space than all the great classics of the eighteenth century.
+Copious narrations of the French defeats of 1870 had been extracted from La Debâcle of Zola.
+Neither Montaigne, nor La Rochefoucauld, nor La BruyŁre, nor Diderot, nor Stendhal, nor Balzac, nor Flaubert appeared.
 On the other hand, Pascal, who did not appear in the other book, found a place in this as a curiosity; and Christophe learned by the way that the convulsionary "was one of the fathers of Port-Royal, a girls' school, near Paris..."
-[Footnote: The anthologies of French literature which Jean-Christophe borrowed from his friends the Reinharts were:

 I. Selected French passages for the use of secondary schools, by Hubert H. Wingerath, Ph.D., director of the real-school of Saint John at Strasburg.
-Part II: Middle forms.-7th Edition, 1902, Dumont-Schauberg.
+Part II: Middle forms.--7th Edition, 1902, Dumont-Schauberg.

 II.
 L. Herrig and G.F.
-Burguy: Literary France, arranged by F. Tendering, director of the real-gymnasium of the Johanneum, Hamburg.-1904, Brunswick.]
+Burguy: Literary France, arranged by F. Tendering, director of the real-gymnasium of the Johanneum, Hamburg.--1904, Brunswick.]